In this tutorial, I go the through the steps of setting up Raspberry Pi DOSBox.

 unzip ~/Downloads/OutRun.zip -d ~/dos-games/

-Using the GUI is pretty straightforward but I will just cover it anyway for anyone who is completely new to the Pi.
+Using the GUI is pretty straightforward, but I will cover it anyway for anyone who is completely new to the Pi.

-- Once this window opens, go to downloads in the left column and you will see the zip file in the right column.
+2. Once this window opens, go to downloads in the left column, and you will see the zip file in the right column.

-- Simply right click on it and extract it.
+5. Simply right-click on it and extract it.

 Now for the best part of the tutorial and that is launching Raspberry Pi DOSBox and playing the games you have just downloaded.

-- Once you have downloaded and unzipped the game running it is really easy.
-To do this you will need to open up dosbox, you can do this simply by entering the following into the terminal.
+1. Once you have downloaded and unzipped the game, running the game is straightforward.
+To do this you will need to open up DOSBox, and you can do this simply by entering the following into the terminal.

-- Next we need to mount the folder of where our game is installed to.
-In this example I will mount the letter c to our directory of the game we’re going to play, outrun.
+2. Next, we need to mount the folder of where our game is installed to.
+In this example I will mount the letter c to our directory of the game we’re going to play, Outrun.

 mount c ~/dos-games/outrun

-- Now we need to change into the C mount we just created.
-You can do this by simply entering the letter followed by the semicolon into the DOSbox window.
+3. Now we need to change directory to the c mount we just created.
+You can do this by simply entering the letter followed by the semicolon into the DOSBox window.

-- Once that is entered the game will launch and you should be able to play it like normal.
+5. Once that is entered the game will launch, and you should be able to play it like normal.

 So What kind of games can you play?

-As I mentioned earlier there is literally hundreds of games you’re able to play.
-If you remember the good ole DOS operating system, then you will probably remember the classics that came from it.
+As I mentioned earlier, there are literally hundreds of games you’re able to play.
+If you remember the good old DOS operating system, then you will probably remember the classics that came from it.

 - Doom (1993)